Anton Günther: Views

 This world-reality, which God, by the mere act of His will, has through creation called from nothingness into being, does indeed exist as really as God Himself.
 Thus the two antithetical factors of spirit and nature in the created world differ substantially from each other and stand in mutual opposition.
 The antithetical relation of spirit and nature shows itself in this, that the realm of the purely spiritual is formed of a plurality of substances, of unitary and integral real principles, each of which must ever retain its unity and its integrity; while nature, which was created a single substance, a single real principle, has in its process of differentiation lost its unity for ever, and has brought forth, and still brings forth, a multiplicity of forms or individuals.
 For this very reason nature, in her organic individual manifestations, each of which is only a fragment of the universal nature-substance, can only attain to thought without self-consciousness.
 Self-conscious thought, on the other hand, is peculiar to the spirit, since self-consciousness, the thought of the Ego, presupposes the substantial unity and integrity of a free personality.
 The synthesis of spirit and nature is man.
 From man's character as a generic being, the result of his participation in the life of nature, Günther deduces the rational basis of the dogmas of the Incarnation and Redemption.
 And, as this explains why the guilt of the first parent extends to the entire race, so also does it show how God could with perfect consistency bring about the redemption of the race which had fallen in Adam through the God-Man's union with that race as its second Head, Whose free compliance with the Divine will lay the basis of the fund of hereditary merit which serves to cancel the inherited guilt.

 Günther was a faithful Catholic and a devout priest.
-His philosophical labours were at any rate a sincere and honest endeavour to promote the triumph of positive Christianity over those systems of philosophy which were inimical to it.
-But it is questionable whether he pursued the right course in disregarding the fruitful labours of Scholastic theology and philosophy – of which, like most who scorn them, he had but scanty knowledge – and permitting his thought, particularly in his natural philosophy, and his speculative method to be unduly influenced by those very systems (of Hegel and Schelling) which he combated.
-The fact is that the desired result was in no wise attained.
-The schools of philosophy which he thought he could compel, by turning their own weapons against them, to recognize the truth of Christianity, took practically no notice of his ardent contentions, while the Church not only was unable to accept his system as the true Christian philosophy and to supplant with it the Scholastic system, but was finally obliged to reject it as unsound.
+His philosophical labours were a sincere and honest endeavour to promote the triumph of positive Christianity over those systems of philosophy which were inimical to it.
+But it is questionable whether those outside his circle whether conservative scholastics or rival idealists could have found his approach convincing without further development.
+His philosophy of nature and philosophical method, being closer to Hegel than Aristotle's did little to endear him to the scholastics especially.
+The schools of philosophy which he thought he could compel, by turning their own weapons against them, to recognize the truth of Christianity, took practically no notice of his ardent contentions, while the Catholic Church not only was unable to accept his system as the true Christian philosophy and to supplant with it the Scholastic system, but was to reject it as unsound despite its merits.